MozillaReality/mred/README.md

 * // update node structure
 * // update connection structure
 * // implement getPropertyPosition
-* split pressCircle into two functions for each direction
+* // split pressCircle into two functions for each direction
-* block adding to same node
+* // block adding to same node
-* add canMakeOutputConnection(input.nodeid,input.prop)
+* // add canMakeOutputConnection(input.nodeid,input.prop)
-* add canMakeInputConnection(output.nodeid,output.prop)
+* // add canMakeInputConnection(output.nodeid,output.prop)

+* if a node input property comes from a connection, then it is locked
+* if there is no editor for the type (like xyfill) then just print the type
+* do allow multiple connections on a single output
+* do not allow multiple connections on a single input
+* add click event to the canvas to make it refresh
+* canvas always shows the current output graph. how to search for them?
+* draw the current target node

 --------------